 The Volunteer Project

-Your volunteer work takes you out into the wilderness as you track and record the movements, behaviour and ecological impact of a lion pride; you will also gather data about leopard, prey species, elephant and white rhino; and you will learn about conservation and wildlife management; and you can even get South African Field Guide Certification.
+Your volunteer work takes you out into the wilderness as you track and record the movements, behaviour and ecological impact of a lion pride; you will also gather data about black and white rhino, leopard, hyena, elephant, cheetah and other species of interest; you will also learn a lot about conservation and wildlife management!
+LEO is a lifetime experience!

 More about our volunteer work with animals